DaveMielke/NBP/b2g/ui/doc/navigation.rst

 .. include:: tbl-keys-keyboard.rst

+What each of these keys does is defined by Android - not by the User Interface.
+Here's a summary.

 The Enter Key
 `````````````

+* If on a button then press it.

+* If on a checkbox then check/uncheck it.

+* If on a switch then move it to its other position.

-* If not within a text field then perform a short click.
+* If on a folder then open it.

+* If on an app then go to it.

-* If within a text field:
+* If within an editable field:

   + If text has been selected then replace it with a ``new line`` character.